gunnarhaslam/normalize/README.md

 ## Installation

-Download the normalize.py script -- that's it!
+Download the `normalize.py` script -- that's it!
 Requires no special libraries outside those included with most typical Python distributions.

+`normalize.py` in root directory is built for Python 2.
+A Python 3 compatible version is included in the `python3` directory.

 ## Usage